amosavian/FileProvider/README.md

 	git pull

-### Submodule into your project
-if you have a git based project, use this command in your projects directory:
+if you have a git based project, use this command in your projects directory to add this project as a submodule to your project:

 	git submodule add https://github.com/amosavian/FileProvider FileProvider

 ### Manually
-Copy Source folder to your project and voila!
+Copy Source folder to your project and Voila!

 ## Usage